Humbucker: History

-To overcome the hum problem for guitars, a humbucking pickup was invented by Seth Lover of Gibson under instruction of then-president Ted McCarty.
-About the same time, Ray Butts developed a similar pickup that was taken up by Gretsch guitars.
-Although Gibson's patent was filed almost two years before Gretsch's, Gibson's patent was issued four weeks after Gretsch's.
+To overcome the hum problem for electric guitars, a new humbucking pickup was designed by Seth Lover of Gibson in 1955 under the instruction of then-president Ted McCarty.
+Because of its use of a "Patent Applied For" sticker on the underside of the pickup, it became popularly known as the P.A.F. and would be widely be used in Gibson's guitars, starting with the Les Paul.
+At the same time Lover was working on his humbucker, Ray Butts developed a similar pickup on his own, the Filter'Tron, which was taken up by Gretsch guitars.
+Although Gibson's patent was filed almost two years before Gretsch's, their patent was issued four weeks after Gretsch's.
 Both patents describe a reverse-wound and reverse-polarity pair of coils.

-A successful early humbucking pickup was the type which is nowadays known as the "PAF" (literally "Patent Applied For") invented by Seth Lover in 1955.
-Because of this, and because of its use on the Gibson Les Paul guitar, popularization of the humbucker is strongly associated with Gibson, although humbuckers had been used in many different guitar designs by many different manufacturers before.
-Rickenbacker offered dual coil pickups arranged in a humbucking pattern beginning in late 1953 but dropped the design in 1954 due to the perceived distorted sound, which had stronger mid-range presence.
+Rickenbacker too had developed dual-coil pickups arranged in a humbucking pattern but dropped the design in 1954 due to the perceived distorted sound.

+In 1972, DiMarzio pioneered the aftermarket replacement guitar pickup with their "Super Distortion" humbucker, which was designed to fit Gibson-style pickup mounts and featured greatly-increased output compared to stock humbuckers installed in guitars of the time.
+For this reason, it became a favorite of many hard rock guitarists.
+Many manufacturers, such as Seymour Duncan and EMG, followed suit, offering aftermarket pickups that included many new humbucker designs.

-The Gibson Les Paul was the first guitar to use humbuckers in substantial production.
-Over the following decades, variants of practically every important type of electric guitar have also been factory-equipped with humbuckers, even the types which are traditionally most associated with single-coil pickups, like Fender Stratocasters and Telecasters.
+Variants of other brands have been equipped with humbuckers, even types which are traditionally associated with single-coil pickups, like Fender Stratocasters and Telecasters.
 In particular, the replacement of the bridge pickup in a Stratocaster-type guitar with a humbucker, resulting in a pickup configuration noted as H-S-S (starting at bridge pickup: H for humbucker, S for single coil) has gained much popularity.
-Guitars in this configuration are sometimes referred to as "Fat Strats", because of the "fatter", "rounder" tone offered by the humbucking pickup, and are also closely related to the development of the "Superstrat" style of guitar.
+Guitars in this configuration are sometimes referred to as "Fat Strats", because of the fatter, rounder tone offered by the humbucking pickup, and are also closely related to the "Superstrat" style of guitar.